 Important Safety Information

-- QVAR is contraindicated in the primary treatment of status asthmaticus or other acute episodes of asthma where intensive measures are required
+- Primary treatment of status asthmaticus or other acute episodes of asthma where intensive measures are required

-- QVAR is also contraindicated in patients with known hypersensitivity to beclomethasone dipropionate or any of the ingredients in QVAR
+- Patients with known hypersensitivity to beclomethasone dipropionate or any of the ingredients in QVAR RediHaler

-- Localized infections with Candida albicans have occurred in the mouth and pharynx in some patients receiving QVAR.
-Advise rinsing of mouth after use.
-If oropharyngeal candidiasis develops, QVAR may need to be temporarily interrupted under close medical supervision
+- Oropharyngeal Candidiasis: Localized infections with Candida albicans have occurred in the mouth and pharynx in some patients receiving QVAR RediHaler.
+Advise rinsing of mouth with water without swallowing after use.
+If oropharyngeal candidiasis develops, QVAR RediHaler may need to be temporarily interrupted under close medical supervision

 - Deterioration of asthma and acute episodes: Do not use QVAR RediHaler for the relief of acute symptoms.
-Instruct patients to contact their physicians immediately for re-evaluation if episodes of asthma that are not responsive to bronchodilators occur during the course of treatment with QVAR RediHaler
+Instruct patients to contact their physician immediately if episodes of asthma that are not responsive to bronchodilators occur during the course of treatment with QVAR RediHaler

-- Transferring Patients from Systemic Corticosteroid Therapy: Particular care is needed in patients who are transferred from systemically active corticosteroids to QVAR because of the possibility of deaths due to adrenal insufficiency have occurred in asthmatic patients during and after transfer from systemic corticosteroids to less systemically available inhaled corticosteroids.
+- Transferring Patients from Systemic Corticosteroid Therapy: Particular care is needed in patients who are transferred from systemically active corticosteroids to QVAR RediHaler because deaths due to adrenal insufficiency have occurred in asthmatic patients during and after transfer from systemic corticosteroids to less systemically available inhaled corticosteroids.
 Taper patients slowly from systemic corticosteroids if transferring to QVAR RediHaler

 - Immunosuppression and Risks of Infections: Patients who are on drugs that suppress the immune system, such as corticosteroids, are more susceptible to infections than healthy individuals and should avoid exposure to chicken pox or measles.
-Inhaled corticosteroids should be used with caution, if at all, in patients with untreated active or quiescent tuberculosis infection of the respiratory tract; untreated systemic fungal, bacterial, parasitic, or viral infections; or ocular herpes simplex
+Inhaled corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infection of the respiratory tract; untreated systemic fungal, bacterial, parasitic, or viral infections; or ocular herpes simplex

-- Inhaled corticosteroids may produce inhalation induced bronchospasm with an immediate increase in wheezing after dosing that may be life-threatening.
-If this occurs with QVAR, it should be treated immediately with an inhaled, short-acting bronchodilator.
-Treatment with QVAR should be discontinued and alternate therapy instituted
+- Paradoxical Bronchospasm: Inhaled corticosteroids may produce inhalation-induced bronchospasm with an immediate increase in wheezing after dosing that may be life-threatening.
+If this occurs with QVAR RediHaler, it should be treated immediately with an inhaled, short-acting bronchodilator.
+Treatment with QVAR RediHaler should be discontinued and alternate therapy instituted

-- Hypersensitivity reactions, such as urticaria, angioedema, rash, and bronchospasm, may occur after administration of QVAR.
-Discontinue QVAR if such reactions occur
+- Hypersensitivity reactions: Hypersensitivity reactions, such as urticaria, angioedema, rash, and bronchospasm, may occur after administration of QVAR RediHaler.
+Discontinue QVAR RediHaler if such reactions occur

-- It is possible that systemic corticosteroid effects such as hypercorticism and adrenal suppression may appear in a small number of patients, particularly at higher than recommended doses.
-If such changes occur, reduce the QVAR dose slowly, consistent with accepted procedures for reducing systemic corticosteroids and for management of asthma symptoms
+- Hypercorticism and Adrenal Suppression: It is possible that systemic corticosteroid effects such as hypercorticism and adrenal suppression may appear in a small number of patients, particularly at higher than recommended doses.
+If such changes occur, reduce the QVAR RediHaler dose slowly, consistent with accepted procedures for reducing systemic corticosteroids and for management of asthma symptoms

-- Orally inhaled corticosteroids, including QVAR, may cause a reduction in growth velocity when administered to pediatric patients.
-Routinely monitor the growth of pediatric patients receiving QVAR.
+- Effects on Growth: Orally inhaled corticosteroids, including QVAR RediHaler, may cause a reduction in growth velocity when administered to pediatric patients.
+Routinely monitor the growth of pediatric patients receiving QVAR RediHaler.
 To minimize the systemic effects, titrate to the lowest dosage that effectively controls symptoms

 - Reduction in Bone Mineral Density (BMD): Decreases in bone mineral density have been observed with long-term administration of products containing inhaled corticosteroids.
 Patients with major risk factors for decreased bone mineral content should be monitored and treated with established standards of care

-- Glaucoma, increased intraocular pressure, and cataracts have been reported following the long-term administration of inhaled corticosteroids.
-Therefore, close monitoring is warranted in patients with a change in vision or with a history of increased intraocular pressure, glaucoma, and/or cataracts
+- Glaucoma and Cataracts: Glaucoma, increased intraocular pressure, blurred vision and cataracts have been reported following the long-term administration of inhaled corticosteroids.
+Therefore, close monitoring is warranted in patients with a change in vision or with a history of increased intraocular pressure, blurred vision, glaucoma, and/or cataracts

 Please see full Prescribing Information.